 Legislature of South Carolina.

 Mr. Thomson has introduced a bill to enlarge and amend the Insolvent Debtor's Act.
-A bill to make certified copies evidence, received the third reading, and its title was changed to an Act A bill to alter the sittings of the Courts of the patronage of the people.
-By reference of Law within the Eastern Circuit, was read the third time, and its title changed to an Act.
-Mr. Russel introduced a bill to extend It has now been in successful operation for the jurisdiction of the Ordinary, in the sale or seven years, and its learned and very able division of real estate.
+A bill learning with which the District of Spartanto make certified copies evidence, received the third reading, and its title was changed to an Act A bill to alter the sittings of the Courts of Law within the Eastern Circuit, was read the third time, and its title changed to an Act.
+Mr. Russel introduced a bill to extend the juvisdiction of the Ordinary, in the sale or division of real estate.
 Mr. Wagener introduced a resolution as to the expediency of purchasing the Methodist Female College at Columbia, to be used for a State House.
-A the past year was about sixty.
-This, in itself, ton to issue and put in circulation notes re-ceivable in dues or taxes to the city; and a talents of Capt.
-Lynes. bill to provide an expeditions mode of ejecting trespassers, received their third reading and were changed to Acts.
+A bill to authorize the City Council of Charleston to issue and put in circulation notes re-estivable in dues or taxes fo the city; and a bill to provide an expeditions mode of ejecting trespassers, received their third reading and were changed to Acts.
 Mr. Jones introduced a bill to call a Convention of the State.
-Mr. Lord introduced a bill to unite the Baptist Church in Charleston and the Weutworth Street Baptist Church.
-Mr. Hanckel ingro-Street Bapter Church.
-517. Indexed miro-duced a resolution, which was agreed to, and sent to the House for concurrences, that every contingent account against the State shall be lodged in the Comptroller's Office in Columbia, by the 20th November, and it shall be the duty of the Comptroller to examine and report on e same to the Legislature, and no such ac count shall be considered or acted on by the Legislature, unless so examined and reported.
-Hays introduced the following resolution. which was considered immediately, was agreed to, and ordered to be sent to the Senate for urrence :

-Resolved, That the Action of the General Assembly in granting to those Tax Collectors of this State, who had failed to make their returns as required by law, have, until the first day of November, to complete the collection of taxes, and to make their final returns, wa designed and extended as a measure of general relief to all defaulting tax payers, and all meh complied with its provisions, are hereby exempted from the penalty of a double taz.
+Mr. Lord introduced a bill to unite the Baptist Church in Charleston and the Westworth Street Baptist Church.
+Mr. Hanckel ingro-duced a resolution, which was agreed to, and sent to the House for concurrence, that every contingent account against the State shall h lodged in the Comptroller's Office in Columbia, by the 20th November, and it shall be the duty of the Comptroller to examine and report on the same to the Legislature, and no such ac count shall be considered or acted on by the Legislature, unless so examined and reported.
+Hays introduced the following resolution. which was considered immediately, was agreed to, and ordered to be sent to the Senate for on urrence: Resolved, That the Action of the General in granting to those Tax Collectors of this State, who had failed to make their r turns as required by law, have, until the arsi day of November, to complete the collection of taxes, and to make their final returns, was designed and extended as a measure of generrelief to all defaulting tax payers, and all such na complied with its provisions, are hereby exempted from the penalty of a double taz.

-A resolution has been adopted restricting the appropriations to be made by the Genera Associably at this session to such only as are absolutely necessary for the support of the State Government.
-This will cut off the na-State Government.
-This will cut off the nu-merous petitions which have been pouring in for the re building of court houses, &c., but in our present finnacial condition it is entirely unavoidable.
-It is already estimated that five hundred and fifty seven thousand dollars will be required to meet the wants of the Trea sury for the ensuing year, of which only \$420,000 can be provided by the present system and rates of taxation. .
-Of this sum, however, a very considerable amount will be lost by the contemported abrogation of the cotton and dog taxes, (the former baving become burdensome by reason of the United States tax on the same subject, and the constitutionality of the latter admitting of doubs.) and at least \$150,000 will have to be provided by additional taxes.
-Beddes which \$360,000 will be added to these figures if the State under-takes to furnish corn to her destinute making a total of \$367,000 to be raised by furnition.
+A resolution has been adopted restricting the appropriations to be made by the General Assembly at this session to such only as are absolutely necessary for the support of the State Government.
+This will cut off the na-merous petitions which have been pouring in for the re building of court houses, dec., but in our present financial condition it is entirely unavoidable.
+It is already estimated that five hundred and fifty-seven thousand dollars will be required to meet the wants of the Trea-sury for the ensuing year, of which only \$420,000 can be provided by the present sys tem and rates of taxation. .
+Of this sum, however, a very considerable amount will be lost by the contempated abrogation of the cotton and dog taxes, (the former having become burdensome by reuson of the United States tax on the same subject, and the constitutionality of the latter admitting of doubi,) and all y of the latter abuitting of doubs.) and so at least \$150,000 will have to be provided by additional taxes.
+Bedder which \$360,000 will be added to these figures if the State under-takes to furnish corn to her destinute making a total of \$357,000 to be raised by faction.
 Hence the necessity for economy and for the adoption of the resolution to effect it.

 For the Carolina Spartan.

-How to liducate our Poor Young Men.
+How to Educate our Poor